When parents have questions about their children’s nutrition, this chatbot has the answers they need

 At first, Micke and her husband had limited knowledge on how to care for their severely wasted child.
 And due to the COVID-19 pandemic social restrictions, it was not possible for them to bring Felicity back to see Yeni at the health centre.

-With many families facing a similar situation, health workers in East Nusa Tenggara Province are using a chatbot to provide critical nutrition support to families.
-The chatbot is the result of a pilot programme launched by UNICEF and the local government in Kupang Municipality, one of 22 districts and municipalities in the province with a high prevalence of malnutrition.
+With many families facing similar situation, an innovative solution is essential to continuously support nutrition intervention.
+In East Nusa Tenggara province, health workers and care givers are using a WhatsApp chatbot application determined to provide critical nutrition support to families.
+This intervention was first piloted by UNICEF and the local government of Kupang Municipality, one of 22 districts and municipalities in the province with a high prevalence of malnutrition.

-The chatbot, which is used via WhatsApp, provides parents and health workers with an online counselling platform to discuss children’s health and nutrition.
+The WhatsApp chatbot, developed using RapidPro, provides parents and health workers with an online counselling platform to discuss children’s health and nutrition.
 It also gives families access to resources and information to ensure their children get the best nutrition possible.
+Users could easily input a keycode to select their desired nutritional topic by their mobile phone and receive the respective information in text, video or audio format.
+The chatbot also collects location data of caregivers for further nutritional intervention by respective health workers.

 “Cases of severe wasting often stem from a lack of information as many parents and caregivers are not aware of the symptoms, causes and consequences,” said Blandina Rosalina Bait, UNICEF Indonesia Nutrition Specialist.
 “Even if they suspect their children may be too thin, many parents avoid bringing them to a health facility for fear of being accused of neglect.”